It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Now you’re ready to place your tomatoes into their new pots.

 Remove any lower leaves from the bottom two-thirds of the stem, and make sure the tomato still has at least two sets of leaves above the soil.
-And leave enough stem free so that there are at least a few inches between the soil and the leaves.
+Leave enough stem free so that there are at least a few inches between the soil and the leaves.

 Add more soil until there is only a half an inch or so of head space at the top of the nursery pot, tap the pot gently to settle the soil, then water with your spray bottle or watering can.